cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

 **Resources:**

 - :download:`CMakeLists.txt` The CMake file for building this tutorial;
 - :download:`tutorial8.cpp` Either the skeleton code, or :download:`tutorial8_complete.cpp` the completed tutorial code;
 - :download:`../utilities/tutorial_utilities.h` and :download:`../utilities/tutorial_utilities.cpp` Utility functions for use in the tutorials.

-   - The following files are needed as inputs for this tutorial.
+The following files are needed as inputs for this tutorial.
 If you did not complete the relevant tutorials you can copy these files from the resources folder:

 - :download:`../resources/tutorial8_LeakageCurrentModel.cellml` The leakage current model;
 - :download:`../resources/tutorial8_LeakageCurrentModel_parameters.cellml` Leakage parameters;
 - :download:`../resources/tutorial8_MembraneModel.cellml` The membrane model;
-        - :download:`../resources/tutorial6_PotassiumChannelModel.cellml` The potassium channel (or use your own) and its controller :download:`../resources/tutorial6_controller.cellml`; and
+- :download:`../resources/tutorial6_PotassiumChannelModel.cellml` The potassium channel model (or use your own); and
-        - :download:`../resources/tutorial7_SodiumChannelModel.cellml` The sodium channel (or use your own) and its controller model :download:`/resources/tutorial7_controller.cellml`.
+- :download:`../resources/tutorial7_SodiumChannelModel.cellml` The sodium channel model (or use your own).

-.. contents:: Contents
+.. contents:: Contents:
     :local:

 This tutorial combines four existing models into one: two are the ion channel models for potassium and sodium which were created in :ref:`Tutorial 6<tutorial6_cpp>` and :ref:`Tutorial 7<tutorial7>` respectively, plus two new ones provided here.